Dragomegak/mainWebsite/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 To build for Github Pages run `ng build --prod --output-path docs --base-href /<project_name>/` and replace project name with mainWebsite. `ng build --prod --output-path docs --base-href mainWebsite`

 Also make sure to configure in the repository's settings that it should publish from the docs folder.

+## To Do:

+Fix refresh routing.
+Add 404 routing & component.

+## Wishlist To Do:

+Add Study Section w/ Youtube playlist links.
+Tinker with some backend to maybe add email form to contact-info page.
+Tinker with RestAPI so I can streamline adding repo list to projects.